The final pours of our CLARITY crystal candle are here — and once they’re gone, they’re gone.

 And yet I wasn't moving.

-Each new insight gave me a temporary sense of expansion.
-A surge of clarity.
-A feeling that something had clicked.
-But within weeks — sometimes months — the same quiet dissatisfaction returned.
-I would begin again with something new, convinced that this next layer of understanding would finally shift things into place.
+Each new insight gave me a temporary expansion — a surge of clarity, a feeling that something had clicked.
+But within weeks, sometimes months, the same quiet dissatisfaction returned.
+So I would begin again with something new, convinced that this next layer of understanding would finally be the one that shifted things into place.

-What I didn’t realise at the time was that I wasn’t lacking insight.
+What I didn't understand at the time was that I wasn't lacking insight.

 I was lacking integration.

-But elevation is not the same as transformation.
 A moment of insight can feel profound without altering behaviour.
 A powerful experience can expand awareness without increasing capacity.
 The nervous system still carries the same patterns.
 The body still responds the same way under pressure.
-Decisions are still filtered through old conditioning.
+Decisions are still filtered through the same old conditioning.

-There was something else beneath my circling.
-A resistance to committing before I felt certain.
+Beneath the seeking was a resistance to committing before I felt certain.
 A belief that clarity should feel unmistakable before I stepped forward.
 I told myself I was being responsible — waiting for the right sign, the right timing, the right internal confirmation.

 In truth, I was waiting to feel exceptional.

-Which, if I’m honest, is a very dramatic way to avoid starting something ordinary.
+Which, if I'm honest with myself, is a very dramatic way to avoid starting something ordinary.

-Somewhere beneath the seeking was a quiet fear of settling into something that felt simple.
+Somewhere beneath all the reading and expanding and trusting was a quiet fear of settling into something that felt simple.
 I wanted meaning.
 I wanted significance.
 I wanted my path to feel distinct.
-Elevation reassured me that I was still moving toward something extraordinary.
+And elevation reassured me that I was still moving toward something extraordinary.

 Steadiness, by contrast, felt small.